 I have also compiled a detailed database with all the information the U.S. Census Bureau has collected on currently active public employee pension funds in New York State and New Jersey, including those of New York City, from 1957 to the present.
 A spreadsheet with the latest version of that database may be found here.

-The first in a series of posts using that data to analyze the individual pension funds, the one on the three pension funds for teachers, is linked below.
+The first in a series of posts using the data to analyze the individual pension funds is linked below.

 Medicaid Statistical Information System (MSIS) State Summary Datamart